RoshanDewmina/gym-database-management-system/README.md

 After tables are created, run the `dataDML.sql` file from the `SQL` folder in postgreSQL

 **IMPORTANT**:
-The `dataDML.sql` is the file that should be used to run and test the program
+The `dataDML.sql` is the file that you *should* use to run and test the program

 If you would like to test the efficiency of the database, compile and run the `generateRandomData.c` function located in the `SQL` folder